GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 [Open Data Cube](#odc).
 It includes sample data and [Jupyter Notebooks](#jupyter-nb) that demonstrate the capability of the [Open Data Cube](#odc).
 Learn more:
 [DEA Notebooks Wiki](https://github.com/GeoscienceAustralia/dea-notebooks/wiki).

+{#derivative-product}
+## Derivative product

+A derivative product is derived from other satellite data products.
+Ultimately, it is derived from [baseline data](#baseline-product).

 {#deafrica}
 ## Digital Earth Africa (DE Africa)